openshift/oadp-operator/README.md

 ### Plugin customization

-During the Velero installation using OADP Operator we need at least one plugin.
+The Velero installation requires at least one cloud provider plugin installed.
 Please refer [Velero plugin customization](docs/plugins.md) for more details.

 ### Enable CSI plugin for Velero